Norwich Union

-Norwich Union was the name of insurance company Aviva's British arm before June 2009.
+Norwich Union was a British insurance company.
 It was originally established in 1797.
+In 2000, it merged with CGU, to form CGNU, which became Aviva.
 It was listed on the London Stock Exchange and was once a constituent of the FTSE 100 Index.

-On 29 April 2008, Aviva announced that the Norwich Union brand would be phased out and disappear over a period of two years, on the grounds that a consistent Aviva brand would bring "global impact".
+On 29 April 2008, Aviva announced that the Norwich Union brand would be phased out and disappear over a period of two years, on the grounds that a consistent Aviva brand would bring "global impact."
 On 1 June 2009, Norwich Union was rebranded as Aviva.